SvarogZ/DU-Welcome-Screen/README.md

 The first screen is used as a welcome screen.
 The second screen shows statistic.

+Copy welcome-screen.json content to the clipboard.
+Pase lua configuration from clipboard to the programming board.
+*Note:* both connected screens are clickable.
+Delete mouseDown event from the "Welcome" screen.

+**OR**

 Copy-paste the code to the **unit.start**.
 Cut the code starting from
 ```